 Returns a list of nodes according to argument given.
 The result returned when the argument is a list, is the list of nodes satisfying the disjunction(s) of the list elements.
 Arg can be any of the following:

-visible

-Nodes connected to this node through normal connections.
+visible Nodes connected to this node through normal connections.

-hidden

-Nodes connected to this node through hidden connections.
+hidden Nodes connected to this node through hidden connections.

-connected

-All nodes connected to this node.
+connected All nodes connected to this node.

-this

-This node.
+this This node.

-known

-Nodes which are known to this node, i.e., connected, previously connected, etc.
+known Nodes which are known to this node, i.e., connected, previously connected, etc.

-'''

-Some equalities: [node()] = nodes(this), nodes(connected) = nodes([visible, hidden]),

-and nodes() = nodes(visible).
+Some equalities: [node()] = nodes(this), nodes(connected) = nodes([visible, hidden]), and nodes() = nodes(visible).

-'''

-If the local node is not alive, nodes (this) == nodes(known) == [nonode@nohost], for any other Arg the empty list [] is returned.
+If the local node is not alive, nodes(this) == nodes(known) == [nonode@nohost], for any other Arg the empty list [] is returned.

-'''

 now() -> {MegaSecs, Secs, MicroSecs}

-Types:

-'''

-'''

-MegaSecs = Secs = MicroSecs = int()
+• MegaSecs = Secs = MicroSecs = int()

-'''

 Returns the tuple {MegaSecs, Secs, MicroSecs} which is the elapsed time since 00:00 GMT, January 1, 1970 (zero hour) on the assumption that the underlying OS supports this.
 Otherwise, some other point in time is chosen.
 It is also guaranteed that subsequent calls to this BIF returns continuously increasing values.
-Hence, the return value from now() can be used to generate unique time-stamps, and if it is called in a tight loop on a fast machine the time of the node can become skewed.
+Hence, the return value from now() can be used to generate unique time-stamps.
 It can only be used to check the local time of day if the time-zone info of the underlying operating system is properly configured.